S-Retr0/learning-git/README.md

 ```
 $ git commit -m "First Commit"
 ```
 The `-m`option specifies that you are going to add a message within the command.
-Otherwise you can just type `git commit`, which will open up a text editor (for example Vim) and ask you to enter a commit message.
+Otherwise you can just type `git commit`, which will open up a text editor (in our case Atom since we set it as the default one) and ask you to enter a commit message.

+### Commiting (git commit)
+A